Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Introduction

 GLLVMs are designed as a flexible modelling approach.
-As a consequence, they are rather complex models, and their statistical analysis presents some difficulties, due to the fact that the latent variables are not observed.
-Maximum likelihood estimates in the GLLVM framework are typically obtained by using standard maximization algorithms, such as the EM and the Newton-Raphson algorithms \citep{MouKno00,HubRonFe04}.
-In both cases, the latent variables must be integrated out from the likelihood function, and numerical techniques have to be applied. \cite{MouKno00} proposed the use of the Gauss-Hermite (GH) quadrature as a numerical approximation method.
+As a consequence, they are rather complex models, and their statistical analysis presents some difficulties due to the fact that the latent variables are not observed.
+Maximum likelihood estimates in the GLLVM framework are typically obtained by using standard maximization algorithms, such as the EM and the Newton--Raphson algorithms (Moustaki and Knott \cite{MouKno00}, Huber, Ronchetti and Victoria-Feser \cite {HubRonFe04}).
+In both cases, the latent variables must be integrated out from the likelihood function, and numerical techniques have to be applied.
+Moustaki and Knott \cite{MouKno00} proposed the use of the Gauss--Hermite (GH) quadrature as a numerical approximation method.
 Although this is feasible in fairly simple models and tends to work well with moderate sample sizes, its application is often unfeasible when the number of latent variables increases.
 Moreover, GH can completely miss the maximum for certain functions and can be inefficient in other cases.
-To overcome these limitations, the Adaptive Gauss-Hermite (AGH) quadrature has become very popular in the latent variable literature.
+To overcome these limitations, the Adaptive Gauss--Hermite (AGH) quadrature has become very popular in the latent variable literature.
 It allows to get a better approximation of the integral by adjusting the quadrature locations with specific features of the posterior density of the latent variables given the observations.
-Developed in the Bayesian context by \cite{NaySmi82}, it has been extended by several authors to deal with generalized linear mixed models.
-In particular, \cite{SchBo05} applied the AGH quadrature to approximate marginal likelihoods in IRT models with binary data, whereas \cite{HesSkPi05} analyzed its behavior for generalized linear latent and mixed models.
-Furthermore, \cite{Joe08} compared the AGH with the Laplace approximation for a variety of discrete response mixed models.
+Developed in the Bayesian context by Naylor and Smith \cite{NaySmi82}, it has been extended by several authors to deal with generalized linear mixed models.
+In particular, Schilling and Bock \cite{SchBo05} applied the AGH quadrature to approximate marginal likelihoods in IRT models with binary data, whereas Rabe-Hesketh, Skrondal and Pickles \cite{HesSkPi05} analyzed its behavior for generalized linear latent and mixed models.
+Furthermore,\vadjust{\goodbreak} Joe \cite{Joe08} compared the AGH with the Laplace approximation for a variety of discrete response mixed models.
 He found that the Laplace approximation becomes less adequate as the degree of discreteness increases and suggests using AGH with binary and ordinal data.
 On this regard, we recall that several approaches have been proposed to overcome the main limitations of the Laplace approximation.
-In latent Gaussian models \citep{Rue05}, the Integrated Nested Laplace Approximation (INLA) has become very popular to perform Bayesian inference with non-Gaussian observations \citep{Rue09}.
+In latent Gaussian models (Rue and Held \cite{Rue05}), the Integrated Nested Laplace Approximation (INLA) has become very popular to perform Bayesian inference with non-Gaussian observations (Rue, Martino and Chopin~\cite{Rue09}).
 This procedure combines Laplace approximations with numerical integration to provide a fast and accurate method for approximating the predictive density of the latent variables/random effects.
-It is also a valuable tool in practice via the R-package \emph{R-INLA} \citep{Rue13}. \\ The adaptive Gauss-Hermite quadrature is implemented in many statistical software used to fit GLLVM, such as in the function \emph{gllamm} in STATA \citep{RaSk:12}, in MPLUS \citep{MuMu:10}, and in the PROC NLMIXED in SAS \citep{LeSp01}.
-However, to the best of our knowledge, inferential issues on the properties of the estimators based on the adaptive quadrature have not been addressed in the literature.
-In this paper, we formally investigate these theoretical properties as function of both the sample size and the number of observed variables.
-Our results generalize those by \cite{HubRonFe04}, who analyzed the properties of classical Laplace-based estimators in GLLVM.
-Indeed, we show that the adaptive Gauss-Hermite quadratures share the same error rate of the higher (than one) order Laplace approximation.\\ The paper is organized as follows.
-In Section 2, we discuss the estimation of GLLVMs when the adaptive Gauss-Hermite quadrature is applied to approximate integrals.
-In Section 3, the relationship between AGH quadratures and the Laplace approximation is analyzed, and the asymptotic properties of the adaptive ML estimators are derived.
-A simulation study is implemented in Section 4 to analyze the finite sample properties of the estimators.
-Finally, in Section 5, a brief summary on the main findings of the paper is provided.
+It is also a valuable tool in practice via the R-package \emph{R-INLA} (Martins \textit{et al.} \cite{Rue13}).